SH4KUR/JwtAuthExampleWebAPI/README.md

-# JWT-Auth-Example
+# JwtAuthExampleWebAPI

-Simple project with base JWT Auth for ASP.NET Core WebAPI.
+A simple project with JWT basic authentication for ASP.NET Core WebAPIs.